treyham91/pytest/README.md

 # pytest
-Just some sample scripts I've written in my free time
+A random assembly of python code I've written